Manoir Papineau

 Built by Louis-Joseph Papineau between 1848 and 1850, the Manoir Papineau occupies a prominent spot overlooking the Ottawa River at Montebello, Quebec, Canada.

 The building's architecture, according to Parks Canada, “represents a blend of stylistic influences similar in many respects to that which is encountered in contemporaneous neoclassical villas.
 Its sculpted decor recalls the Greek Revival style.
 From the river, the house appears as a monumental elevation flanked by two corner towers.
 The facade and hip slopes of the roof present an overhang of unusual proportions, in a muted reference to the Regency style.
 The conic roof atop the stair tower built following a fire in 1892 is representative of the Queen Anne Revival.
 Finally, interior door openings between adjoining rooms were aligned to create particular interior perspectives, in keeping with French architectural tradition.
 The spiral staircase located in one of the towers also shows the influence of this tradition.
 The unusual positioning of the main reception rooms to the back of the ground floor, combined with the abundant fenestration on the lower two levels of the east tower, recall that a conservatory was once located here.”
 The interior of the Manor House is splendid, and is furnished with its original décor.
-Guided tours include the dining room; the grand salon (yellow room); the blue room; the bedroom of Louis-Joseph Papineau; and the seigneur's office and library tower.
+Guided tours include the dining room; three living rooms; the bedroom of Louis-Joseph Papineau; and the bedrooms of Azelie and Ezilda Papineau.

-The ‘Manoir Papineau’ was the 8th pit stop on The Amazing Race Canada, season 8.
+The ‘Manoir Papineau’ was the 8th pit stop on the television show The Amazing Race Canada, season 8.